Here a small simple review of the Meyer Görlitz Trioplan 100mm f/2.8 lens

 My lens is with M42 mount, aluminium version - with a simple M42-EF adapter it can be used with Canon EOS cameras - still reaching infinity.

-Lens mostly used with original hood.
+Lens mostly used with hood.
 But sometimes I take the hood away, to get more flare.

 Conclusion: